awslabs/aws-encryption-sdk-specification/README.md

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

 The sample code within this documentation is made available under the MIT-0 license.
 See the LICENSE-SAMPLECODE file.

+## Editing

+We use `prettier` to maintain consistent formatting.
+Our CI will stop PRs that do not match our formatting requirements, but to easily apply them, run `./ci/prettify.sh write`.
+If you want to check them without writing, run `./ci/prettify.sh check`.